acoustic-content-samples/sample-wch-node-wrapper/README.md

 WCHConnector.createTaxonomies(taxonomyDef);
 ```

-- `name` - [Required] If you want to create the first level of a taxonomy including it's name.
+- `name` - [Required] If you want to create the first level of a taxonomy including its name.
 - `parent` - [Required] For all taxonomy levels below the root.
 Specifies the name of the parent category.
 - `childs` - [Required] All categories that should be defined on this level.
 > **NOTE:** You could create multiple taxonomies in one definition.
 As soon as a new taxonomy is started make sure that all following category levels are targeted at the new taxonomy.

 > `deleteCategory(categoryId)`

-Deletes a category based on it's it.
+Deletes a category based on its it.
 Will also delete all subcategories.
 Hence if you want to delete a taxonomy delete the root category.

 > `deleteTaxonomies(query, amount)`